HubSpot/recruiting-agency-graphql-theme/README.md

 }
 ```

+If you have `curl` on your machine, you can send the request like so: `curl -d '{ "fromObjectTypeId": "{jobApplicationObjectTypeId}", "toObjectTypeId": "{roleObjectTypeId" }' -H 'Content-Type: application/json' https://api.hubapi.com/crm/v3/schemas/{jobApplicationObjectTypeId}/associations\?hapikey\={hapiKey}`, replacing `{roleObjectTypeId}` and `{jobApplicationObjectTypeId}` with the appropriate ids when running `hs custom-object schema list`, and replacing `{hapiKey}` with a generated API key for your portal.
+If you're not sure where to get your API key, see this [documentation](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key).

+**NOTE: It's important you create the association FROM the Job Application TO the Role, and not the other way around, or your GraphQL schema may differ slightly from what is expected.
+For example, if you create the association FROM the Role TO the Job Application, the associations field in your schema would be `role_collection__role_to_job_application` instead of the expected `role_collection__job_application_to_role`.**

 Once the association is created, we should be finished creating our custom object definitions.

-If you'd like, you can use our sample data [here](./data/role_data.json) to populate available job listings.
+If you'd like, you can use our sample data [here](./data/role_data.json) to populate available roles.
 Using the CLI, you can run the following command from the root directory of the project: `hs custom-object create role ./data/role_data.json`.
-You should then associate each job listing with the related company (Spotify, HubSpot, or Tesla) manually in order for the rest of the site to render the job listings as expected.
+You should then associate each role with the related company (Spotify, HubSpot, or Tesla) manually in order for the rest of the site to render the roles as expected.
+The company name should be in the `Role Identifier` field when viewing the role.

 ## Step 2: Create Job Application Submission Form and Workflow